mishudark/django-chuck/doc/getting_started/modules.rst

 oracle                                                                        `Oracle <http://www.oracle.com>`_ database settings pil                                                                           The Python Image Library postgres                                                                      `PostgreSQL <http://www.postgresql.org>`_ database settings
-`south <http://south.aeracode.org/>`_                                         The defacto standard for database migrations twitter-bootstrap                                                             The current defacto standard for frontend prototyping.
+`south <http://south.aeracode.org/>`_                                         The de facto standard for database migrations twitter-bootstrap                                                             The current de facto standard for frontend prototyping.
                                                                               Requires git and depends on less-css module unittest                                                                      A collection of apps that make your TDD life a lot more easier. uwsgi                                                                         Generates a config and app file for your `uWSGI <http://projects.unbit.it/uwsgi/>`_ deployment